-Some cars are defined by their engines, others by the way they attack curves - in the TT Roadster case, styling is its raison d'etre.
-Using the progressive, modern ethos of Germany's Bauhaus art movement as a starting point, Audi's designers created a coupe that, like the original TT, incorporates arches and flowing lines to create a unique, timeless form.
+Some cars are defined by their engines, others by the way they attack curves - in the TT's case, styling is its raison d'etre.
+Using the progressive, modern ethos of Germany's Bauhaus art movement as a starting point, Audi's designers created a convertible that, like the original TT that was introduced in 1998, incorporates arches and flowing elements to create a unique, timeless form.

 Under the Hood

 The only engine available is a turbocharged 2.0-liter TFSI four-cylinder that makes 220 horsepower at 4,500 rpm and 258 lb-ft. of torque at 1,600 rpm.
 It's more powerful than the outgoing model, but it's still down on power compared to the TT sold in Europe.

 Bolted to a six-speed dual-clutch transmission, the TFSI mill sends the 3,186-pound TT from zero to 60 mph in 5.6 seconds -- 0.3 seconds slower than the coupe -- and on to a top speed of 130 mph.
 Audi's quattro all-wheel drive system comes standard.

 Fuel economy is rated at 23 mpg in the city and 30 mpg on the highway.